How to Use the Command 'fcrackzip' (with Examples)

 - Linux

-1: Brute-force a password with a length of 4 to 8 characters, and contains only alphanumeric characters (order matters)
+Use Case 1: Brute-force a password of 4 to 8 alphanumeric characters

 Code: